lgw2/lgw2.github.io/_teaching/csci127-summer-2020/labs/lab10.md

 ## Background
 * The Registrars Office at Montana State University makes [various enrollment statistics available](http://www.montana.edu/opa/enrollment/index.html).
-* The file [spring-2020.csv](https://lgw2.github.io/teaching/csci127-summer-2020/labs/spring-2020.csv) captures some of the information that is available in the Fall 2018 Report G - Part A: Headcount Enrollment, All Students by Primary Major.
+* The file [spring-2020.csv](https://lgw2.github.io/teaching/csci127-summer-2020/labs/spring-2020.csv) captures some of the information that is available in the Spring 2020 Report G - Part A: Headcount Enrollment, All Students by Primary Major.
 The first line contains how many lines of data follow.
-Each subsequent line contains the name of one of MSU's colleges (such as CLS for the College of Letters & Science) followed by the Fall 2018 enrollment for that college.
+Each subsequent line contains the name of one of MSU's colleges (such as CLS for the College of Letters & Science) followed by the Spring 2020 enrollment for that college.

 ## Assignment
 * Use [lab10.py](https://lgw2.github.io/teaching/csci127-summer-2019/labs/lab10.py), renamed according to the instructions above,